SaraBaradaran/RDT-Protocol/README.md

 ```
 git clone https://github.com/klee/SaraBaradaran/RDT-Protocol
 ```
-You may have to change wlp3s0 in ./script file according to your network interface.
-You can get your interface using ifconfig command.
+You may have to modify ``wlp3s0 in`` the `./script.sh` file according to your network interface.
+You can get your network interface using `ifconfig` command.